Securiton drives scalability and cost efficiency

 With the new test automation platform, Beyond Gravity now has a scalable infrastructure for validating its satellite mechanisms.

-As Thierry Bouquet, Manager Test Engineering at Beyond Gravity, explains: “Today we have a professional solution where previously we had a fragmented testing environment.
-This development enables our team to make a decisive contribution to one of our company’s strategic objectives: the serial production of this mechanism.”
+Beyond Gravity is very satisfied with the results: the company now has a professional solution where a fragmented test environment had previously been in place.
+This development enables the team to make a decisive contribution to one of the company’s strategic goals: the mass production of the new mechanism.

 The new test automation system forms part of a broader transformation at Beyond Gravity.
-In parallel with the project, a new cleanroom and production environment is being established to enable the industrial manufacturing of the mechanisms.
+In parallel with the project, a new cleanroom and production environment has been established to enable the industrial manufacturing of the mechanisms.

 Together with Zühlke, Beyond Gravity has transformed a historically evolved testing environment into a future-ready validation platform.